munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 Unlike traditional applications, agentic systems involve multiple intelligent components that collaborate dynamically: language models, orchestration layers, caching mechanisms, retrieval engines, and external APIs.
 Each component contributes to the outcome, which makes **monitoring, debugging, and optimization** far more intricate.

-That’s where **observability** becomes essential—not as a buzzword, but as the foundation for understanding emergent AI behavior.
+That's where **observability** becomes essential—not as a buzzword, but as the foundation for understanding emergent AI behavior.

 ---

-## Why Observability Matters in AI Systems
+## Why observability matters in AI systems

-Observability gives you insight into what your system is thinking and doing—not just whether it’s running.
+Observability provides insight into what your application is doing—not just whether the underlying infrastructure is running.
+You need to distinguish between **system observability** (infrastructure metrics like CPU, memory, and network) and **application observability** (orchestration logic, agent behavior, prompt flows, and model inference).

-In multi-agent environments, it answers questions such as:
+In multi-agent environments, application observability answers questions such as:

 - Why did one agent take longer to respond than others?
 - What sequence of calls led to a poor or inconsistent result?